jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 Then I remember that 18 year old bit of early enshittification of iTunes: the iPod can't simply be its own library you add/remove items from.
-[I was falling out of live with Apple about that long ago](/weblog/osx-less-and-less/), and I had forgotten how low and slow we've been dealing with the world of You Will Own Nothing enshittification that's been inflicted on us.
+[I was falling out of love with Apple about that long ago](/weblog/osx-less-and-less/), and I had forgotten how low and slow we've been dealing with the world of You Will Own Nothing enshittification that's been inflicted on us.
 No wonder we're so complicit, we're pushing a quarter century of Everything Rental now.
 So to do